cedricium/TicTacToe/README.md

 # TicTacToe
-A fun, 2-player Terminal.app game written in C++.
+## Three in a row: a fun, two player Terminal-based game written in C++.